Pawat Chittsawangdee

 Pawat Chittsawangdee (ภวัต จิตต์สว่างดี; born 22 March 2000), nicknamed Ohm (โอม), is a Thai actor.
-He is known for his main roles as Frame in MCOT HD's Make It Right (2016), adult Thun in GMMTV's He's Coming to Me (2019), as the title character in the film Dew (2019), Khet in The Shipper (2020), and Pat in Bad Buddy (2021).
-Min in Kidnap (2024).
+He is known for his main roles as Frame in MCOT HD's Make It Right (2016), adult Thun in GMMTV's He's Coming to Me (2019), as the title character in the film Dew (2019), Khet in The Shipper (2020), Pat in Bad Buddy (2021), and Min in Kidnap (2024).

 Early life and education

 Pawat was born in Bangkok, Thailand.
 He completed his secondary education at Assumption College.
 He received a bachelor's degree in cinema and digital media under the College of Social Communication Innovation of Srinakharinwirot University.

 Career

 In 2016, Pawat started in the entertainment industry with his first role as Frame in MCOT HD's television series Make It Right and later reprised his role in its second season in 2017.
 He went on to star in several dramas such as Siam 13 Hours, Bangkok Ghost Stories: Rescuer and Beauty Boy: The Series.
 Before becoming part of GMMTV, he was initially invited by its managing director, Sataporn Panichraksapong, to audition for an upcoming series.
 He then accepted the invitation and successfully landed the role of an adult Thun in He's Coming to Me, where he was paired with Prachaya Ruangroj (Singto).

 He starred in the Thai romantic movie Dew where he played the leading role of Dew.
 In 2021, Chittsawangdee was paired with Korapat Kirdpan (Nanon) in Bad Buddy.
 He and Korapat had a fan meeting in the Philippines in January 2023.
 Their partnership officially ended in July 2024 after GMMTV released a statement that they had mutually decided to cease their work as a duo to focus on individual career paths.

 In May 2024, GMMTV announced it was taking legal action against the company UGO Nutrition for terminating Ohm Pawat's contract as a presenter without a valid reason.

 In March 2025, GMMTV announced that Ohm and Leng Thanapol U-Sinlaparat had ended their professional partnership by mutual agreement, leading to them being replaced in the series Only Friends: Dream On and MU-TE-LUV.

 Ohm publicly spoke about his growing passion for motorsports, revealing he had been practicing motorcycle riding regularly and hoped to one day compete professionally.
 Later Ohm ventured into motorsports, getting involved with the NEXZTER BRIC Superbike racing series to help attract a new generation of fans.
 His first appearance was at the series' pre-season test.